Sustainable Saratoga uses education, advocacy, and action to have a wide-ranging impact on our community, to benefit current and future generations

 - Repair Café: our repair coaches fixed over 150 items this year, extending their useful life and keeping them out of the landfill

 - Started a community food scrap composting project with Pitney Meadows Community Farm

-- Held a Children’s STEM Fair, in collaboration with the Saratoga Springs Public Library and the Children’s Museum at Saratoga
+- Children’s STEM Fair: we held a children’s interactive STEM fair in collaboration with the Saratoga Springs Public Library and the Children’s Museum at Saratoga

 Sustainable Saratoga supports “smart” development policies that reduce environmental impacts and make our community more livable for everyone.
 We focus on sustainability issues related to alternative transportation, parking, and protecting our natural areas.
 Here are a few advocacy efforts we led in 2019: